jonurry/CV/README.md

 - Pair programming
 - XP values

-I am currently helping out as an Assistant Coach
+I am currently helping out as an Assistant Coach by providing code reviews, pairing sessions and unblocking students that are stuck with technical problems.

 ### University of Huddersfield (1995 - 1996)

-- Master of Science (Scientific Computing)
+- Master of Science, Scientific Computing

 ### University of Hull (1993 - 1994)